zNaLa/docs/docs/FAQ-doc2.md

 ### How can I add Rythm to my Discord Server?
 Please [click here](/adding_rythm) to check out our guide on adding Rythm.

+### What are the differences among Rythm, Rythm 2 and Rythm Canary?
+All 3 of our bots work the exact same, meaning they use the same commands which can be found [here](/commands).
+The only difference is the default prefix.
+They are here to serve your need of multiple music bots and spice up your server with enthralling "Rythm"

 <!-- The end of the Introduction Section -->

 <!-- The start of the Basic Information Section -->